sarweiler/vp-buddy/README.md

 ## Yes, but why?

-I make [video art](https://rauschfeld.com) with a bunch of old analog video devices, some of them circuit bent and they mainly use composite video with RCA jacks.
+I make [video art](https://rauschfeld.com) with a bunch of old analog video devices, some of them circuit bent, and they mainly use composite video with RCA jacks.
 I keep forgetting what is connected where and when I saw [a video by All My Friends Are Synths](https://www.youtube.com/watch?v=RH4UdIBQ26o) about a mini jack desktop patch bay that he used with RCA adapters to patch his video devices, I wanted to make a dedicated video patch bay without the need for adapters.
 Of course, VP Buddy isn't as fancy as the [DF Audio Minibay](https://www.dfaudio.com.au/home) that is shown in the video, but it does the job in helping my forgetful brain see what is going on in my video patch.

 ## Why mini jack?